Simple tips for using a lamination machine that will help you organize, create or preserve! Reasons why I love it and I think you will too..

 When I was younger I wanted to be a teacher.
 Now I think that maybe the idea of being a teacher came from loving crayons, paper, handwriting and any kind of office supply available.
-Several years ago I got a laminator – the pinnacle of office supplies. (maybe not – but go ahead and play along anyway?).
+Several years ago I got a laminating machine- the pinnacle of office supplies.
+I’ve been love ever since.
+Here’s why…

-And the WHAT: I have made LOTS of projects using my laminator.
+The WHAT: I have made LOTS of projects using my laminator.
 I have used both regular paper and cardstock as well as scrapbook paper.
-See my gallery of laminating projects below.

 WHY?: Because you want to preserve something, make it last, turn it into a dry erase, for gifts.